 - Look out for the Good to Go sign – last year, VisitEngland launched a UK-wide 'Good to Go' industry standard and supporting mark to provide a ring of confidence for visitors.
 More than 300 Blackpool businesses signed up to the scheme, demonstrating that they have all the necessary COVID-19 measures in place and have carried out a risk assessment.
 Look out for the green tick throughout our website or displayed in the windows or entrances of approved premises in resort.
 You can read more on this here.

 - Decided on dates?
 Secure your attraction tickets – last year, a number of our attractions, such as The Blackpool Tower and Sandcastle Waterpark introduced time slots, allowing them to adhere to COVID-19 guidelines through managing capacity levels.
 Because of this, time slots were booked up quickly, especially at the weekends or during the school holidays.
-With capacity measures expected to still be in place again this year, we advise booking ahead of time to avoid disappointment.
+With capacity measures in place again this year until June 21 at the earliest, we advise booking ahead of time to avoid disappointment.
 Take a look at all of our attractions here.

 When you’re in Blackpool